Brown-University-Library/django-shibboleth-remoteuser/README.md

     ```

   * Map Shibboleth attributes to Django User models.
 By default only the username will be pulled from the Shibboleth headers.
+If other attributes are available they will be used to populate the Django User object.

     ```python
     SHIBBOLETH_ATTRIBUTE_MAP = {